 Introduction

+All references to CHs in this section are applicable to SMETS2+ CHs that comply with the CHTS.
 CHs form part of SMSs installed in the Energy Consumers premises by Suppliers.
 They are provided and owned by the DCC.

 Ordering and returns of CHs is primarily managed through a CH Ordering System or an OMS provided by the DCC.
 Suppliers use this system to provide their CH Forecasts, submit and manage CH orders and manage their returns.
 The OMS is available via the SSI or a public internet link.